 To the churches in Galatia, Paul wrote that Jesus “gave Himself for our sins so that He might rescue us from the present evil age, according to the will of our God and Father” (Galatians 1:3-4).
 Notice what Paul says?
 We are rescued from the “present evil age.”
 This reminds us that our hope is not just based in future glory but grounded in a present holiness.
 On the other hand, we should also be remined that when present circumstance become dire, our ultimate healing if found in the eternal hope of Heaven.
 John wrote about this promise in the New Testament:

 “And He [Jesus] will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away.
 And He who sits on the throne said, ‘Behold, I am making all things new.'”
-(Rev 21:4-5)
+(Revelation 21:4-5)

 ACBC is committed to equipping the saints of Jesus Christ to meet the hopelessness of the world head on with competence, confidence, and hope.